How Dogs Bring Love During Corona: One Dog Mom’s Day in the Life

 1:00 p.m.
 Go directly to…mail jail.

-I first heard the term “mail jail” from my brother.
-It was definitely not part of our pre-COVID language.
-Our postal mail and Amazon deliveries go directly to “mail jail” now.
+Reminiscent of the game of Monopoly, we’ve designated a “do not pass go” section of our home for our postal mail and Amazon deliveries.
 They do not pass “Go.”
 They do not collect on my kitchen counter anymore!

 Have you noticed more puppies gracing your Facebook or Instagram feeds?
 There’s been a Puppy Boom during quarantine!
-Dogs are being adopted or fostered faster than you can say “coronavirus.”
-While I’m trying with all my heart not to scratch my itch to get a puppy, I do take periodic puppy breaks and scroll through social media to look at all the adorable dogs who are absolutely loving all the time with their pack.
-Mine included.
+Dogs are being adopted or fostered faster than you can say “quarantine.”
+This is one piece of news that I could hear over and over again.

 4:00 Online exercise course, of course!

 Are you taking an online course?
 Who knew I would EVER take an online Pilates class!
 When pandemic life began, my daughter whose college classes were moved online for the semester (yes, another pandemic life change), needed some at-home energy burns.
 We downloaded our first Pilates online course together.